Natasha’s Law: 5 Things You Need To Know

 PPDS foods face mandatory labelling for Natasha's Law

-The requirement for this type of labelling has been introduced to provide clarity to consumers and help keep them safe.
-And this, particularly for ‘Grab & Go’ type foods where interaction between consumers and caterers may be very limited due to the type of sale in place, including self-service till points.
-Where foods are PPDS, sometimes there may be no interaction at all between the customer and a staff member during a transaction so labelling is key to communication.
+And this is 100% necessary, particularly for ‘Grab & Go’ type foods where interaction between consumers and caterers may be very limited due to the type of sale in place, including self-service till points.
+Where foods are PPDS, sometimes there may be no interaction at all between the customer and a staff member during a transaction so comprehensive allergen labelling is key to communication

 Ultimately, the goal is to ensure customers have everything they need to make informed choices about the food you produce.
 Safe customers = happy customers.